Good or bad weather?

 Steel blue sky

-The early morning or evening light is much better in most cases.
-This is because earlier and later in the day, the sun is tempered by the longer distance that the light travels through the atmosphere.
+In most cases, the early morning or evening light is much better.
+This is because the longer distance tempers the sun, and the light travels through the atmosphere earlier and later in the day.
 You also get much nicer shades of colour.

 Snow

 Snow and sunlight are good ingredients for landscape photos.
-But both factors have an important impact on the image concerning light, white balance, colour and the technical approach.
+However, both factors have an important impact on the image in terms of light, white balance, colour, and technical approach.
 Taking pictures while it snows, with not too high shutter speed, can give you fairy-tale images.
 However, snow reflects a lot of light; this can sometimes mislead the light meter in our camera.
 With a measurement on a white surface, your equipment will interpret that surface as an average grey, and to get white in the result, you need to overexpose by one and a half to two and a half stops.

 Fog